League of Ireland B Division

-The League of Ireland B Division is a former league within the Republic of Ireland football league system.
-Its debut season was 1964–65.
-It was originally a second level league.
-However following the emergence of the League of Ireland First Division in 1985–86 it became a third level league.
-Like the later A Championship, the League of Ireland B included a mixture of League of Ireland reserve teams and the first teams of emerging clubs.
-There was no relegation and promotion to and from the senior League of Ireland division.
-However a number of B Division teams, including Home Farm, Athlone Town, UCD, Longford Town and Monaghan United, were subsequently elected to the senior division.
-In later seasons the league was usually referred to as the Reserve Division.
-In 2000 it was replaced by the League of Ireland U21 Division.
+The League of Ireland B Division is a former association football division within the League of Ireland, that was a nationwide league and part of the wider Republic of Ireland football league system.
+Originally positioned as the second level of the league, following the emergence of the League of Ireland First Division in 1985–86 the B Division became the third tier.
+Like the later A Championship, the League of Ireland B Division included a mixture of League of Ireland reserve teams and the first teams of emerging clubs.

+The division was introduced for the 1964–65 season and was originally the second tier of the national league, although there was no relegation and promotion to and from the top division in the League of Ireland.
+Nevertheless, a number of B Division teams — including Home Farm, Athlone Town, UCD, Longford Town and Monaghan United — were subsequently elected to the senior division.
+In later seasons the league was usually referred to as the Combination League or the Reserve Division.
+It was replaced by the League of Ireland U21 Division in 2005.